Marcin152/PythonREPO/README.md

-# This I proper Readme.md file
+# This is proper Readme.md file

-## I update here my work from tutorial and try to get good in it.
+## I update here my work from tutorial and try to get good at it.